breanna-n-harris/Harris-lab-website/content/home/welcome.md

 <br>

 Welcome to the **Harris Lab** at Texas Tech University!
 We study the interaction among hormones, behaviors, and stressors in a variety of critters.
-The lab is run by Dr. Breanna Harris and student play a large and important role on our team.
+The lab is run by Dr. Breanna Harris and students play a large and important role on our team.
 Come see what we've been up to!